hjp309/LoLDraftSimulator/README.md

 # 🃏 LoLDraftSimulator

-**LoLDraftSimulator** is my project to create an Esports Fantasy League game featuring real League of Legends pro players.
+**LoLDraftSimulator** is the unofficial name for this project to create an Esports Fantasy League game featuring real League of Legends pro players.

 The core gameplay lets you **collect cards** based on actual esports players and compete against others in **Pick-Ban matches** that mirror the professional scene.
 Odds and strategies are influenced by player performance, champion pools, past teammates, and more—creating a dynamic and stats-driven fantasy experience.